 Self-compassion is your ticket to saving countless hours dwelling over unachieved goals.
-You’d still care about other people’s opinion, except your self-worth would come within.
+You’d still care about other people’s opinions, except your self-worth would come within.

-Gary Vaynerchuck, a successful entrepreneur speaks about finding happiness doing what you love.
+Gary Vaynerchuck, a successful entrepreneur speaks about finding happiness by doing what you love.
 He mentions how some of his friends earn 45K living a happy life.
-While other millionaire friends live unhappy despite their financial success.
+While other millionaire friends live unhappily despite their financial success.

 A great exercise to practice is to list 3 qualities you like or dislike about yourself.
 Then ask the following questions: